 Near Havana, Cuba.
 A deserted military base covered in sand on a deserted beach: the perfect photographic subject.
 But once I stepped inside the base, to my surprise, there was a civilian sitting on a chair under the sun and holding a rifle.
 He stood up and I walked out.
 I got the message!

 Don’t run after Geishas, and don’t stop them either.
 Kyoto, Gion – the headquarters of Geishas.
 It was evening and I was totally unprepared for an encounter of grade three with a Geisha.
 I asked her to pose for a photo.
 She agreed.
 But once I started using my Sigma DP 1 camera that cannot focus well in low light, I had to fiddle with the settings and try few shots.
 The Geisha became impatient.
 I got the shot, but I still remember her anger and my frustration.
 Geishas are always in a hurry, they mean business.
 And in Japan you are never late for an appointment!

 This happens to many photographers: to get a shot out of focus or to have weird lens flare and to realize that it is a keeper.
 Here is one photo of mine.
 I got the effect by somehow having a delay in the flash activation after the shutter button has been pressed, while moving the camera.

 The photo of this girl’s stunning tattoo already created a lot of buzz between its first viewers.
 Who is she?
 What the tattoo represents?
+How and where the photo was taken?
 Let’s find the answer in a future post.

 What is your best shot taken by accident?
 Did you get attacked by a cute pet or a monkey while trying to take a photo?
 Or admonished by a security guard?
 Did you ever catch a ghost on your shots?
 Tell your story and you will be featured on this blog!